 - Increasing dietary potassium intake from natural foods reduces the need for antihypertensive medication in patients with essential hypertension.

-- A number of animal studies confirmed that increased potassium intake helps protect against cardiovascular disease (>).
+Several animal studies confirmed that increased potassium intake helps protect against cardiovascular disease (10).

 - Apart from chromium also potassium is important to cope with sugar cravings.
 In order to have more potassium you need to consume about 7 cups of raw vegetable salad every day or get natural potassium from Brewer’s Yeast (high in both, chromium and potassium)